Search

 Creating a cluster with elevated permissions

-When this is on, any new clusters will be created with the AdministratorAccess role attached.
+When this setting is on, any new clusters will be created with the AdministratorAccess role attached.

-When creating a new cluster, any existing environments will need to be recreated fresh.
-Otherwise they will try and continue to talk to the old cluster which no longer exists.
+When creating a new cluster, any existing environments will need to be recreated fresh or they will continue to try and talk to the old cluster that no longer exists.